 Yogurt rice makes a perfect summertime meal.
 It’s typically served at room temperature or the preferred way is cold.

 I grew up with yogurt rice and I have passed on the love of yogurt rice onto Hitesh and my kids.
 When I make yogurt rice for dinner I always get a unanimous “Yes, yogurt rice!” reaction.

 Yogurt rice is usually made in advance and left in the refrigerator until ready to serve.
 Adults have yogurt rice with spicy Indian pickles.

 Sometimes to give yogurt rice some extra flavor it gets jazzed up with mustard seeds, asafetida powder, green chilies, and curry leaves that are all toasted in oil and added to the yogurt rice.

 Sometimes finely chopped cucumber, carrots, onions, peas, raw mango, or corn may be added to give the yogurt rice heft and more veggie flavor

-My family likes yogurt rice all jazzed up with mustard seeds and asafetida.
-I typically serve it with a side of vegetables like a green beans curry, okra curry or turmeric spiced potatoes.
-The recipe I would like to share with you here is a simple yogurt rice that my Mom used to make when I was growing up, she usually made this version for special occasions, but I make my yogurt rice in this way all the time.
+My family likes yogurt rice simply with mustard seeds, curry leaves and asafetida.
+I serve it with a side of vegetables like a green beans curry, okra curry or turmeric spiced potatoes.

 makes 5-6 servings